ZilinIB/ETH-Algolab/week3/hiking maps/idea.md

 # Remark

 The CGAL::left_turn predicates check if a point is to the left of the ray that is formed by other two points.
 It provides a great way to judge if a point is in the triangle without really constructing one.

+Check the edge values of a loop.
+For example: start at 0 or 1?
+End at n or n - 1?